SuyashPatil17/Amazon-Clone/README.md

 # Amazon-Clone
-The Amazon Homepage Project aims to recreate the homepage of the popular e-commerce platform Amazon.
+The Amazon Clone Homepage Project aims to recreate the homepage of the popular e-commerce platform Amazon.
 The project involves cloning the design, layout, and functionality of Amazon's homepage using HTML, CSS, and optionally JavaScript to achieve a visually and functionally identical.